stefanhaustein/flowgrid/README.md

 enabling all missions and extra menu entries.
 In particular "Add..." will be added to the context menu in the list of missions, allowing for the addition of new missions.

+To add new input and expectations to your own mission, tap on a free field for the options to be shown.
+The visualizations in form of the pipes and monsters for input and output can be found if you tap "Data/IO" and after that "Test".

 In each individual Mission, "Tutorial mode" can be turned off, which will show the "Tutorial settings" menu, including an option to change the order of missions.

-If you want to add something new to your own mission tap on a free field for the options to be shown.
-The visualizations in form of the pipes and monsters for input and output can be found if you tap "Data/IO" and after that "Test".